 Especially as you age, It is highly valuable to have a physician like an internist who knows the whole story of your health.
 Their personalized approach to healthcare means that they will correctly diagnose you, advocate for you, and ensure proper outpatient follow-up,

 As a result, care from an internist can reduce the length of hospital stays and lower rates of readmission.
 They minimize the risk of incorrect or overlooked information that can lead to errors in treatment or even deadly complications.

 How do internists fit into the broader picture of healthcare?

-Internists are your primary physician and your personal advocate when you need to seek specialists or further resources.
+Internists are your primary doctors and your personal advocate when you need to seek specialists or further resources.

 “The doctor’s doctor”